My Forking Life

 To refrigerate: Keep any leftover pork chops in an airtight container for 3-4 days.
 Reheat the next day and warm the pork in the air fryer or oven at 350°F until warmed through.

 To freeze: Once cooked and cooled, place any leftover pork chops into an airtight container and store them in the freezer for up to 3 months.
-As the pork is already cooked, it can be reheated from frozen in a preheated oven at 350°F. When ready to enjoy, place the frozen chicken onto a baking sheet and place it in the oven for 30-40 minutes to reheat.
+As the pork is already cooked, it can be reheated from frozen in a preheated oven at 350°F. When ready to enjoy, place the frozen pork chops onto a baking sheet and place it in the oven for 30-40 minutes to reheat.

 FAQs: